ApolloTang/study--test-drive-microsoft-rush/README.txt

 Reset everything
 ----------------

-  $ rush unlink         # I think this remove pnpm symlink for all dependencies.
+  $ rush unlink         # I think this remove pnpm symlink for
+                        #   all dependencies (not supported w
+                        #   pnpp workspace, use rush purge instead).

   $ rush purge          # I think this remove cache for incremental build.
+                        #   remove all node_modules, shrinkwrap-deps.json,
+                        #   remove common/temp

   $ rush update --full  # This analysis semVer and produce a new dependency graph for schrinkwraping.

   I think "rush update --purge"